This is the multi-page printable view of this section. Click here to print.

 Scale In | AddUpdatePolicy | Average | CPU Usage | <= 60% |

-Example 3 - Check the execution condition range for the same execution condition (Metric type) and execution condition (Statistic)
+Example 3 - Need to verify the execution condition range for execution conditions (Metric type) and execution conditions (Statistic) according to policy classification

-When the policy distinction (Scale Out or Scale In) is different, the execution condition range (Comparison operator + Threshold) cannot be duplicated for the same execution condition (Metric type) and execution condition (Statistic).
+When the policy classification (Scale Out or Scale In) differs, duplicate registration of the execution condition range (Comparison operator + Threshold) is not allowed for the same execution condition (Metric type) and execution condition (Statistic).

 |---|---|---|---|---|